 View answers to some of the most asked questions we received about our home care services.
 If you have any additional questions, don’t hesitate to call us!

 Do you provide care for COVID patients?
 What is the protocol for providing services to those who are COVID positive?

 We are not able to provide care for patients with actively positive COVID tests.
 However, we do work with patients who are in a high-risk COVID environment but test negative.
 In that case, we provide client instructions for honoring the CDC’s two-week quarantine recommendations, after which we can begin service.

 What services do you provide?

 We provide a wide range of senior services, all designed to respect a senior’s dignity and independence in their home and local community.
-This ranges from personal hygiene and companion care to facilitating safe transportation services, memory care, and 24/7 care.

 How do I know when my loved one requires home care services?

 Acute illnesses or disease diagnoses are a clear sign, but most of the normal signs of age-related decline go unnoticed even by the most diligent and caring family members.
 They happen slowly, over time, which makes them easy to miss.

 - Empty refrigerator and pantry